metatron-the-chronicler/scala-js.g8/README.md

 version [0.1-SNAPSHOT]:
 organization [org.example]: com.sebnozzi
 name [ScalaJS Example]: My Cool Project

+Template applied in ./my-cool-project
 ```

-After enter the requested information your project structure will be created (note that the version was left blank and the default value was taken).
+After enter the requested information your project structure will be created (note that in the example above the version was left blank and thus default value was taken).

-You can now use Scala.js normally: `packageJS`, `test`, `optimizeJS` should all work.
-The HTML files should point to the correct JavaScript files.
+You can now use you Scala.js project as expected: `packageJS`, `test`, `optimizeJS` should all work.